leijou/localScheduler/README.md

 scheduler.run('test', 1000, ["Function run on only one open tab when delay expires"]);
 ```

+All task launchers (`.local`,`.broadcast`,`.run`) accept the task name, the
+delay (milliseconds) before running, and an array of arguments to pass to the
+task.
+Arguments must be JSON serializable to be transfered over localStorage.

 Set Interval
 ------------
 A handy use of localScheduler is running a regular task once over all tabs.